jgernandt/blender-hkx/README.md

 # blender-hkx
-A Blender addon to import/export HKX animations
+A Blender addon to import/export HKX animations (Skyrim)